top of page

 "Hope is a fragrance contained in the bloom of smiles where laughter is born" - 'Youlogy' (Octagyn, 2022)

 Inspired by John Coltrane’s seminal album A Love Supreme (Impulse!
-Records, 1965), Octagyn documents a gradual process of healing and rebirth.
+Records, 1965), I used Octagyn to document a gradual process of healing and rebirth.
 The album comes as five tracks:

 For those unfamiliar with Coltrane’s masterpiece, his album comes in four parts:

 Whilst my music will never hold a candle to Trane’s, I take inspiration from his healing trajectory.
 I intend the opening track as my ‘Acknowledgement,’ before ‘Move Ahead’ strikes a ‘Resolution’ to propel the self onward.
-‘Youlogy’ - a song that explores the importance of grieving past selves - and ‘Hypnoses’ - a nod to the mantric nature of self-healing and ritual-based strengthening - form two halves of the ‘Pursuance’ of a new way of existing.
+‘Youlogy’ - a song that explores the importance of grieving past selves - and ‘Hypnoses’ - a nod to the mantric nature of self-healing and ritual-based strengthening - form two halves of my ‘Pursuance’ of a new way of existing.
 And ‘The Essence of Finality,’ while in no way religious, offers a ‘Psalm’ of sorts.
 It is my call to arms, in celebration of death as a prerequisite to renewed life.
-In fact, as hour 20 of our 37°C recording session drew to a close, our particularly sweaty tenor saxophone player commented that “we looked like we were going to war” - a sentiment that I truly hope not to encounter too often.
+That is what this album stands for, and I'm proud that we were able to create it.

 The World Heart Beat Music Academy in Southwest London